alphagov/govuk-design-system/src/community/design-system-day/index.md

 You can [sign up to our mailing list](https://mailchi.mp/707ce8dec373/get-updated-by-email-govuk-design-system) to get the latest information on Design System Day events planned for this year.

-## Day 1 event
+## Event 1

-The first event this year will be on 21 May 2024.
-It will be a free, online event hosted on Zoom.
+The first event this year was hosted online on 21 May 2024.
+Recordings from the event will be available soon.

-### Speakers

-**The GOV.UK Design System in 5 years**
-Trang Erskine, Charlotte Downs and Romaric Pascal, GOV.UK Design System

-A show & tell exploring the history of the GOV.UK Design System, and our focus for the next few years.

-**Leading the system**
-Daniel Fontaneda, Bumble

-A show and tell delving into the principles and actions that contribute to the success of a design system.

-**Using the GOV.UK Prototype Kit (intermediate level)** Vicky Teinaki, Student Loans Company

-A workshop in how to design, code and optimise prototypes using the GOV.UK Prototype Kit.

-**Who designs the designers?**
-Gordon Guthrie, Scottish Government

-A show and tell examining how to apply system design principles to the system of government.
+## Event 2

+The second event will be a face to face conference, hosted in Liverpool on Thursday 5 September 2024.
+You can find out more about this event on [Design System Day 2024](/community/design-system-day-2024) page.

+## Event 3

+We hope to host a third event later in 2024.
+This will be an online event, hosted on a conferencing platform.
+Details about this event will be released soon.

 ## Previous events